This post may contain affiliate links. Please read our disclosure policy.

 How to cook brown rice in the Instant Pot

-Rinse 2 cups brown rice until the water runs clear.
-Add rinsed rice, 2 cups water, and ½ teaspoon salt to the electric pressure cooker.
+Step 1.
+Rinse 2 cups of brown rice until the water runs clear.
+Add rinsed rice, water, and salt to the electric pressure cooker.

 Recipe tips